gamemann/GitHub-Follow-Bot/README.md

 The bot technically works, but it is missing the following features that will be added.

-* No auto-purge functionality for users you're following (e.g. unfollow them after a period of days).
 * A better randomized waiting time system including "active hours".
 * Unexpected behavior is possible.